bullet-db/bullet-db.github.io/docs/pubsub/architecture.md

 ### Reliability

 You can choose to make your Publishers and Subscribers as reliable as you want.
-Both the Web Service and the Backend will call the appropriate reliability methods (```commit``` and ```fail```) but your implementations can choose to be no-ops if you do not want to be reliability.
-Alternatively, if you want make your Subscribers reliable, you could use an in-memory reliable implementation of one by extending ```com.yahoo.bullet.pubsub.BufferingSubscriber``` for a simple implementation.
+Both the Web Service and the Backend will call the appropriate reliability methods (```commit``` and ```fail```), but your implementations can choose to be no-ops if you do not want to implement reliability.
+Alternatively, if you want to make your Subscribers reliable, you could use a simple, in-memory reliable implementation by extending ```com.yahoo.bullet.pubsub.BufferingSubscriber```.
 This keeps track of uncommitted messages in memory up to a configured threshold (does not read more messages if there are this many uncommitted messages left) and re-emits messages on failures using it.

 ### Canonical example